 Andrew Becks, Chief Consultant at SocialChimp

-“On the most common mistakes we see made when it comes to metadata management is…”
+“One of the most common mistakes we see made when it comes to metadata management is…”

 The absence of a framework for defining and managing the actual metadata values that are applied to assets.
 This creates a situation where applying metadata becomes something subjective and inconsistent between each person involved in the process.
 While it often seems like a wide-open approach to applying metadata dimensions brings with it unlimited opportunities, the reality is often a mess of unusable data that doesn’t scale effectively.
 Without consistency in how metadata is applied, the metadata itself becomes irrelevant since apples-to-apples comparison between assets is not possible.